KhosroBahrami/ObjectDetection_SSD_Tensorflow/README.md

 ```
 The resulted tf records will be stored into tfrecords_test and tfrecords_train folders.

+## Configuration
+Before running the code, you need to touch the configuration based on your needs.
+We have 5 config file in /configs:
+- config_general.py: in this file, you can indicate the backbone model that you want to use for train, test and demo.
+You should uncomment only one of the models to use as backbone.
+Also, you can indicate the traning mode.
+- config_general.py: this file includes the common parameters that are used in training, testing and demo.
+- config_train.py: this file includes training parameters.
+- config_test.py: this file includes testing parameters.
+- config_demo.py: this file includes demo parameters.

 ## Demo of SSD
 To run the demo, use the following command: